Updated: May 21

-A really easy sauce to make but I assure you a really good recipe is a really good recipe!
+A really easy sauce to make but I assure you it’s a really good recipe.
 It can be used for pasta, pizza, meatballs etc.

 Tomatoes are full of lycopene, a powerful antioxidant which helps protect our bodies from free radical damage and is significantly more concentrated in slow-cooked tomatoes.

 The long cooking time means that the sauce will have a lovely intense rich flavour and the sweetness of the onions helps balance the acidity of the tomatoes.

 2 tbsp olive oil

 4 shallots, finely chopped

 1 small bunch fresh basil, shredded (rather than chopped)